olofmogren/pymdslides/README.md

 # pymdslides

-Script to generate PDF slides from markdown input.
+Script to generate slides in html or pdf from markdown input.
 Can be configured with custom fonts and has a number of built in layouts.
-Supports Latex formulas via matplotlib. pymdslides is built around pyfpdf.
+Supports Latex formulas via mathjax or matplotlib. pymdslides is built with lxml and pyfpdf as backends.
 For other dependencies, look at dependencies.txt.

 Level 1 headlines generates a new page.
 Each document can have a configuration inside a yaml section, and each page can have one specific configuration which is specified insida a yaml section after the headline.